lauvergn/QuantumModelLib/ReadMe_NewPotential.md

 Let assume the potential/model name is **XXX**.
 Three (or four) main steps are required:

-1. Creation of a Fortran file, **XXX_m.f90**, containing the potential/model in the SRC/QML diretory.
+1. Creation of a Fortran file, **XXX_m.f90**, containing the potential/model in the SRC/QML directory.
 All the required subroutines and the new type (**QML_XXX_t**) are stored in this Fortran file.

 2. The Fortran file, **Model_m.f90**, in the SRC diretory has to be modified.

 3. The **makefile** has to be modified.

-4. It is higly recomended to had a procedure to test the potential in the **SRC/TEST_model.f90** file.
+4. It is higly recomended to add a procedure to test the potential in the **SRC/TEST_model.f90** file.

 ## 1) **XXX_m.f90** file